iron-hope-shop/genesis/INSTRUCTIONS.md

    - If REMOVE_LICENSE=true: Remove LICENSE file
    - Remove this INSTRUCTIONS.md file
    - Remove launcher.sh if it exists
-   - Remove PROMPT_IDEAS/ directory if it exists
+   - Always remove PROMPT_IDEAS/ directory (these are just examples for users creating Genesis, not needed in generated projects)
    - If KEEP_GENESIS=false: Remove genesis directory (but default is to keep it)
    - If KEEP_GENESIS=true: Ensure the genesis directory contains all reference files:
      - PRIME_DIRECTIVE.md